-Kelly Reichardt is a pillar of American independent cinema, and one of the finest filmmakers of our time.
+Kelly Reichardt is a pillar of American independent cinema and one of the finest filmmakers of our time.
 Known for her quiet, minimalist storytelling and explorations of the Pacific Northwest, Reichbart can undoubtedly be considered a pioneer of contemporary slow cinema.
 With ‘First Cow‘ she crafts yet another poignant masterpiece that subtly explores early American capitalism through a tale of companionship between two men.

-Set in the Oregon territory of 1820s, ‘First Cow’ marks Reichardt’s return to the Pacific Northwest.
+Set in the Oregon territory of the 1820s, ‘First Cow’ marks Reichardt’s return to the Pacific Northwest.
 The film looks at nature, companionship and the beginnings of the American dream through a tale of two drifters with dreams.
 It centers around Cookie Figowitz, a cook who hopes to own a bakery one day, as he teams up with King Lu, a Chinese worker, in order to steal milk from the first cow in the territory.

 The plan is to make baked delicacies with the milk and sell it to the community.
-Their “oily cakes” immediately become a raging success has the folks literally fighting over them.
-Ironically, it is the owner of the cow, the chief factor, who cannot get over the scones, and begins to invite the duo over to bake for his guests.
+Their “oily cakes” immediately become a raging success as the folks literally fight over them.
+Ironically, it is the owner of the cow, the chief factor, who cannot get over the scones and begins to invite the duo over to bake for his guests.
 This, however, complicates Cookie and King’s plans as they get closer to being exposed.
 ‘First Cow’ is such a distinctive period piece that one can’t help but wonder if it is based on true events.
 If you’re wondering what inspired the film, we’re here to help.
 Here’s everything you need to know.

 To answer simply, no, ‘First Cow’ is not based on a true story.
-It is, however, based on a novel by Jonathan Raymond titled, ‘The Half Life’.
-Raymond is an Oregon-based writer, best-known for his collaborations with Kelly Reichardt.
+It is, however, based on a novel by Jonathan Raymond titled, ‘The Half-Life’.
+Raymond is an Oregon-based writer best known for his collaborations with Kelly Reichardt.
 The two have previously worked together on ‘Old Joy’, ‘Wendy and Lucy’, ‘Meek’s Cutoff’, and ‘Night Moves’.
-‘First Cow’ marks another one of their collaborations with Raymond co-writing the screenplay with Reichardt, who also directs it.
+‘First Cow’ marks another one of their collaborations, with Raymond co-writing the screenplay with Reichardt, who also directs it.

 Raymond’s ‘The Half Life‘ is his debut novel which was first published in 2004.
 The original story revolves around two parallel narratives, both of which take place in Oregon.
 While ‘First Cow’ does use parts of the second narrative as a prelude and in its conclusion, it largely focuses on Cookie’s tale and his friendship with King Lu from 1820s.
 In the book, however, Cookie befriends a refugee named Henry, and the narrative follows their companionship.

+In ‘The Half Life’, the other narrative takes place 160 years later, in 1980s, and centers around another tale of companionship between Tina and Trixie.
+Raymond was critically acclaimed for his writing, with the novel winning an award for “Best Book of 2004” by Publisher’s Weekly.
 It is important to note that both Raymond and Reichardt have a fascination, or rather, an attachment to Oregon, a frequent backdrop in nearly all their collaborations.
 ‘The Half-Life’ then, seems to be an ode to the place, something Reichardt also captures in her adaptation.
 The natural world of Pacific Northwest plays an important role in the film, especially with the way the narrative ties it to the beginning of the American dream.

 Each one of Reichardt’s films, with ‘First Cow’ as the latest addition, also serves as a poignant ode to something more in its minimalist efforts – be it nature, capitalism, or just a delicate friendship between two men.
 A line by William Blake quoted in the film really sums it up, “The bird a nest, the spider a web, man friendship”.